adamsilver/fdpb/01-a-registration-form.md

 </div>
 ```

 Here, the `aria-describedby` attribute is used to connect the hint via its `id`.
 Whilst this has visual and audible parity with a standard label, this solution is not the same.
 Clicking the `<p>` will not set focus to the control, reducing the hit area.
 Also despite ARIA's ever-improving support, it's never going to be as well supported as native elements.
 This is why the first rule of ARIA is not to use ARIA.
 The specification states:

 > If you can use a native HTML element or attribute with the semantics and behaviour you require already built in, instead of re-purposing an element and adding an ARIA role, state or property to make it accessible, then do so.

 ## Float Labels

 The float label[^] pattern by Matt Smith is a technique that uses the label as a placeholder.
-The label starts *inside* the control, but floats above the control as the user types, hence its name.
+The label starts *inside* the control, but floats above the control as the user types, hence the name.
 This technique is often lauded for it's quirky, minimalist and space saving qualities.

 ![Float label](.)

-Unfortunately, there are several pitfalls with this approach.
+Unfortunately, there are several problems with this approach.
 First, there is no space for a hint because the label and hint are one and the same.
 Second, they're hard-to-read due to their (affordance giving) poor contrast and small text as they're typically designed.
 Like placeholders, they may be mistaken for a value and could get cropped.

 And, float labels don't actually save space.
 That's because the label needs space to move into in the first place.
 Even if they did save space, that's hardly a good reason to diminish usability.

 Quirky and minimalist interfaces don't make users feel awesome.
 Obvious, inclusive and robust interfaces do.
 Artificially reducing the height of forms like this is both uncompelling and problematic.

 Instead, you should priortise making room for an ever-present, readily available label (and hint) at the start of the design process.
-This way you won't produce a form that drive users crazy.
+This way you won't have to squeeze content into a small space, that in turn produces a design that drive users crazy.

 We'll be discussing several, less artificial techniques to reduce the size of forms shortly.

 ## The Question Protocol

-One powerful and *natural* way to reduce the size of a form is to use The Question Protocol[^] by the Government Digital Service.
+One powerful and *natural* way to reduce the size of a form is to use the Question Protocol[^] by the Government Digital Service.
 It urges you to determine what information is needed and why.
 Only then can you justify the existence of each question (or form field).

 Does the registration form need to collect first name, last name, email address and password?
 Are there better or alternative ways to ask for this information that simplifies the experience?